Cormac Costello

-Cormac Costello (born 18 July 1994) is a Gaelic football forward for the Dublin county team, with which he has won three All-Ireland Senior Football Championship medals and four National Football League medals.
+Cormac Costello (born 18 July 1994) is a Gaelic football forward for the Dublin county team, with which he has won eight All-Ireland Senior Football Championship medals and five National Football League medals.
 The former Ardscoil Rís student plays his club football for Whitehall Colmcille.

-Costello won an All-Ireland Minor Football Championship in 2012, then an All-Ireland Under 21 Football Championship in May 2014.
-In 2014, he was a sub in the quarter-final victory over Laois in the Leinster Senior Championship.
+Costello won an All-Ireland Minor Football Championship in 2012, then an All-Ireland Under 21 Football Championship in May 2014 In 2014, he was a sub in the quarter-final victory over Laois in the Leinster Senior Championship.
 He scored three points in the game.
 During the semi-final victory over Wexford he was a sub again and he scored 1-05.
 He won a Leinster Senior Championship against Meath in 2014.
 He was a sub and scored one point in the game.
 In the All-Ireland quarter-final Costello was a sub again and managed one point in a one-sided game against Monaghan.
 He was selected at corner forward against Donegal but Dublin crashed out in the semi-final.

 On 1 October 2016, Costello came off the bench and scored three points as Dublin won the All-Ireland final after a replay with Mayo.